 Confidentiality is very important.
-If you encourage the use of a journal or free writing you must make sure that learners are able to keep what they write confidential.
-Never tell other teachers or learners or people in the community about things a learner has told you about!
+Never tell other teachers or learners or people in the community about things a learner has told you about in private!

 Don't be afraid of tears.
 Do not be afraid of children crying.
 Crying is a good way to get feelings out.
 Just sit quietly and touch the child gently on their arm to let them know you are caring.
 Let them cry.
 Give them a tissue and a glass of water.
 They will soon stop.
 Then talk quietly about how it is good to cry and let your feelings out and normal to feel very sad when someone has died.
 If a child cries while in a group or in class you can take them outside and stay with them until they feel better.
 When you get back into the class don't just ignore the crying and pretend it didn't happen.
 Say something like, "Thando was feeling very sad.
 We all feel that way sometimes.
 It is quite ok to cry when we feel sad.
 What can we say to make Thando feel better?
 Slowly move on to a happy topic of discussion or sing a happy song.